-Credit course for grade or Pass/No Pass This course will cover a variety of Middle Eastern dance techniques that will increase body awareness, strength, flexibility, control and coordination through movement isolations, combinations, improvisation, and styling.
-The
+This course will cover a variety of Middle Eastern dance techniques that will increase body awareness, strength, flexibility, control and coordination through movement isolations, combinations, improvisation, and styling.
+The history of Middle Eastern dance will also be covered.

 THE-170 Introduction to Playwriting